-Family reflects after Gray Fire levels their Medical Lake home
+Family reflects after Gray fire levels their Medical Lake home

 But the fire incinerated a host of heirlooms and items with sentimental value, including the love letters Tristan and Isaiah sent each other as high school sweethearts, Isaiah’s grandfather’s 1954 Ford F-100 and Tristan’s grandmother’s artwork.

 Tayden, who got his driver’s license two months ago, lost his 2002 Acura sedan.
-Parts of the windshield melted onto the steering wheel, the glass taking on a strangely unstructured shape like raw dough.
+Parts of the melted windshield remained draped over the steering wheel, like pizza dough.
 The fire liquified the aluminum rims of the wheels, leaving behind silver puddles of metal that glinted in the light of the flames.

 “He loved that car,” Isaiah said.